-In response to this the school will provide education to prevent children from becoming victims and perpetrators of abusive relationships (work on Harmony and anti-bullying) by encouraging them to rethink their views of violence, abuse and controlling behaviours, and understand what consent means within their relationships.
+In response to this the school will, where appropriate and after advice from the Local Authority, provide education to prevent children prior to becoming teenagers from becoming victims and perpetrators of abusive relationships by encouraging them to rethink their views of violence, abuse and controlling behaviours, and understand what consent means within their relationships.
+Information about controlling or coercive behavior in relationships is accessible from the safeguarding in education pages.
+It is very unlikely that a junior school will be involved in these matters due to the age of the children in their care.